jpetitcolas/jpetitcolas.github.com/_posts/2013-11-20-building-static-website-with-silex.md

 ---
 layout: post
-title: "Silex: static website usecase"
+title: "Building a static website with Silex"
 ---

 # {{ page.title }}

 I recently helped a contact of mine to develop her company website (<a href="http://www.up-grading.fr">up'grading</a>).
-Her needs were really basic: some static pages and a FAQ.
+Her needs were basic: some static pages and a FAQ.

 I faced three main choices to achieve such a demand:

 * WordPress: this blogging platform is also widely used as a static website skeleton.
 Yet, I am not a big fan of WP code base, and maintenance is painful as hell: upgrading core (even if it seems it is automatic from now), upgrading plugins, and so on...
 And why a database for such a a simple site?
 * Pure PHP: sounds better.
 It would allow to embed only the strict minimum.
 Yet, I do not want to reinvent the wheel.
 * Symfony2: a full stack framework would fulfill all requirements, but would also be overkill.
-No need of dependency injection in this case.
+No need of dependency injection to three simple static pages.

 Ideal would be a solution between pure PHP and a full stack framework, a kind of Symfony2-lite.
-Fortunately, it already exists and is called [Silex](http://silex.sensiolabs.org).
+Fortunately, it already exists: [Silex](http://silex.sensiolabs.org).

 Silex is part of micro-frameworks family.
 The best definition of what a micro-framework is available on [Flask website](http://flask.pocoo.org/docs/foreword/#what-does-micro-mean):